fyrkov/refcards/AWS/VPC.md

 Each subnet must be associated with a route table, which specifies the allowed routes for outbound traffic leaving the subnet.

-The route table associated with subnet 1 routes all IPv4 traffic (`0.0.0.0/0`) and IPv6 traffic (`::/0`) to an internet gateway (for example, `igw-1a2b3c4d`).
+The route table associated with subnet 1 routes all IPv4 traffic (`0.0.0.0/0`) and IPv6 traffic (`::/0`) to an internet gateway (for example, `igw-1a2b3c4d`).\
 Because instance 1A has an IPv4 Elastic IP address and an IPv6 address, it can be reached from the internet over both IPv4 and IPv6.

-The instance 2A can't reach the internet, but can reach other instances in the VPC.
-You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a network address translation (NAT) gateway or instance.
+The instance 2A can't reach the internet, but can reach other instances in the VPC.\
+You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a network address translation (NAT) gateway or a NAT instance.

-The route table associated with subnet 3 routes all IPv4 traffic (`0.0.0.0/0`) to a virtual private gateway (for example, `vgw-1a2b3c4d`).
+The route table associated with subnet 3 routes all IPv4 traffic (`0.0.0.0/0`) to a virtual private gateway (for example, `vgw-1a2b3c4d`).\
 Instance 3A can reach computers in the corporate network over the Site-to-Site VPN connection.

+#### VPC Sharing
+Use VPC sharing to share **one or more subnets** with other AWS accounts belonging\
+to the same parent organization from AWS Organizations.\
+The owner account **cannot share the VPC itself**.

+VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their\
+application resources such as EC2 instances, RDS databases, Redshift clusters, and Lambda functions,\
+into shared and centrally-managed Amazon Virtual Private Clouds (VPCs).\
+To set this up, the account that owns the VPC (owner) shares one or more subnets with\
+other accounts (participants) that belong to the same organization from AWS Organizations.

+After a subnet is shared, the participants can view, create, modify, and delete their\
+application resources in the subnets shared with them.\
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.

+#### VPC Peering
+A VPC peering connection is a networking connection between two VPCs that enables you\
+to route traffic between them using private IPv4 addresses or IPv6 addresses.\
+Instances in either VPC can communicate with each other as if they are within the same network.\
+Unlike VPC sharing VPC peering does not facilitate centrally managed VPCs.